malept/t12r/README.md

 * OSX 10.11: xcode 8.0
 * OSX 10.12: xcode 9.0

+Since they are built on Travis CI, prebuilt OSX binaries may require libgmp (`brew install gmp` or equivalent).

 ## Usage

 To speed up existing calls to `I18n.transliterate`, add this `gem` line to your `Gemfile`, after you